KXLJ-LD

-KXLJ-LD, virtual and UHF digital channel 24, was a low-power CBS-affiliated television station that was licensed to Juneau, Alaska, United States.
-It was a full-time satellite of Sitka-licensed KTNL-TV (channel 13) which was owned by Denali Media Holdings (a subsidiary of local cable provider GCI).
+KXLJ-LD (channel 24) was a low-power television station in Juneau, Alaska, United States.
+It was a full-time satellite of Sitka-licensed CBS affiliate KTNL-TV (channel 13) which was owned by Denali Media Holdings (a subsidiary of local cable provider GCI).
 KXLJ-LD was a sister station to low-power NBC affiliate KATH-LD (channel 5), licensed to both Juneau and Douglas.
 KXLJ-LD shared transmitter facilities with KATH-LD in downtown Juneau.

 History

 The station was not granted its original construction permit until October 4, 2005; however, it originally launched under a series of special temporary authority (STA) grants starting in 2001, the most recent one granted on April 4, 2008.
 These special temporary authority grants were for analog operation; however, in 2008, the station filed for a flash-cut to digital television, even though channel 24, as a low-power station, was exempt from the 2009 digital transition for full-service stations.

 Channel 24 went on the air in March 2002 as an affiliate of Pax (now Ion Television); that August, it joined CBS, though some Pax programming remained on the schedule for some time thereafter.
 Before then, KUBD in Ketchikan and KTNL in Sitka served as the default over-the-air CBS affiliates for Southeast Alaska, while cable systems in Juneau imported KIRO-TV from Seattle for CBS programming instead.
 In early 2003, the station added simulcasts of the newscasts from fellow CBS affiliate KTVA in Anchorage.
 Though channel 24 referred to itself as "KTNL-LP" (matching the Sitka station), it was originally issued the temporary call sign K24FM; following the grant of the construction permit, the call sign K24HB was issued on October 12, 2005.
 The call letters were changed to KXLJ-LP on July 5, 2007, and were modified to KXLJ-LD (reflecting its conversion to digital) on October 6, 2008.